CSB5/OPERA-MS/README.md

 - **--kmer-size** : kmer value (default=60) used to assemble contigs

-- **--contig-len-thr** : contig length threshold (default=500) for clustering; contigs smaller than contig-len-thr will be filtered out
+- **--contig-len-thr** : contig length threshold (default=500) for clustering; contigs smaller than contig-len-thr will be filtered out.

 - **--contig-edge-len** : during contig coverage calculation, number of bases filtered out from each contig end (default=80), to avoid biases due to lower mapping efficiency